 Super Cool Lava Lamp Experiment for Kids

 This lava lamp experiment is super cool!
 Your kids will love exploring colored water and oil, but a surprise ingredient will make this science activity even more exciting!
-It’s always a hit with the kids.
-So grab a few household supplies and give this lava lamp science activity a try!

 As part of our science lessons this school year, we are trying out all kinds of really neat science experiments and activities.
 This lava lamp experiment tops the list!